 Michael O’Sullivan noted that the SSCS is an international Society, and that fact should be more visible, for instance in the choice of moderators and speakers.
 Gilberto Cavazos-Gonzalez encouraged more cultural diversity as well.

 Report of items under consideration by the Board of Directors (Lisa Dahill).
 Lisa invited those interested in an international resources task force to contact her.
-The Board will also discuss guidelines on regional SSCS meetings; programming attending to climate change, inter-religious engagement, SBNR (“spiritual but not religious”), and possible collaborations; and a possible .
+The Board will also discuss guidelines on regional SSCS meetings; programming attending to climate change, inter-religious engagement, SBNR (“spiritual but not religious”), and possible collaborations; and a possible income-linked dues structure where needed for international members.

 The meeting adjourned at 11:29 a.m.